hasura/ndc-postgres/crates/connectors/ndc-postgres/src/introspection-notes.md

 > which is supported for basic subscripting operations, but it's not
 > generic enough to be reasonable to consider as an ANYARRAY.

+## The column `pg_type.typcategory`

+It might be tempting to use `pg_type.typcategory` to determine if a type is an array.
+This does mostly work, but the stated purpose of `typcategory` is to hint the parser about which casts are preferred, and there is at least one known example where a non-array type is marked as being an array (which is `topoelement` of PostGIS).

 ## On polymorphic types:

 https://www.postgresql.org/docs/current/extend-type-system.html#EXTEND-TYPES-POLYMORPHIC